Pokecord-Official/Pokecord-Guide/commands/breed.md

 The offspring is always level `1` and has happiness value of `120`.
 :::
 :::tip
-Breeding is the only way to obtain `Manaphy`.
+Breeding is the only way to obtain `Phione`.
 :::